Shark Boy: Professional wrestling career

-Independent circuit (1997–2003)
+Early Career (1997–2001)

 Roll began training under Les Thatcher in October 1995 at the age of twenty.
 He debuted on May 3, 1997, in Thatcher's Heartland Wrestling Association, wrestling as the masked El Piranha.
 An HWA mainstay, Roll also occasionally portrayed the character of Dean Baldwin, the purported fifth, lesser known Baldwin brother.

 Later that year, Roll debuted in the Independent Wrestling Association, where he developed the cartoonish character Shark Boy, partly inspired by the 1995 song "I Come From the Water" by the Toadies.
 In 1999, Roll trademarked the name "Shark Boy".
 In 1998 and 1999, Shark Boy received a flurry of media attention.
 He was featured on ABC in an episode of 20/20 featuring professional wrestling, on the Discovery Channel as part of the annual Shark Week and on a documentary produced by MTV entitled True Life: I'm a Professional Wrestler.

 On May 19, 1999, Shark Boy wrestled at the second annual Brian Pillman Memorial Show, defeating Matt Stryker, Tarek the Great and Chip Fairway in a tournament and receiving a trophy.
 Following the match, numerous World Championship Wrestling and World Wrestling Federation wrestlers, including Al Snow, Mankind and D'Lo Brown, entered the ring and lifted Shark Boy onto their shoulders.
 Shark Boy also wrestled at the 1998, 2000 and 2001 Brian Pillman Memorial Shows.

-On March 11, 2003, Shark Boy wrestled a dark match for the World Wrestling Entertainment where he lost to Chris Kanyon.

 World Championship Wrestling (1999–2000)

 As a result of the exposure gained by his appearances on television and at the Brian Pillman Memorial Shows, coupled with his "cult" following, Shark Boy was signed to a contract by World Championship Wrestling in 1999.
-He made several appearances on WCW Saturday Night and WCW Thunder on TBS before being released six months later in early 2000.
+He made several appearances on WCW Saturday Night and WCW Thunder on TBS before being released six months later in March 2000.